Mikethebot44/doc-index/README.md

 - Tune crawls with prompts plus include/exclude path filters
 - Track indexing progress and status
 - Manage indexed resources (rename, delete, list)
+- Ask an AI agent that can search, summarize, find, or index docs on demand

 ## Installation